-How to Properly Comb Your Beard
+How to Properly Comb Your Beard in 5 steps

 Combing your beard doesn’t come naturally, at least not at first.
 I mean, we’ve grown up combing our hair, but once you grow a beard, it’s a completely different animal.
 Yet, attaining that well-groomed beard demands that we know and can practice proper combing techniques.
 There’s a lot of information out there, including this video;

 but let’s run through the process of combing your beard.

 1. Choose the right teeth

 We’ve touched on this, but it’s worth repeating: the wider the teeth on your comb, the easier it will glide through your beard.
 But the comb should also have smaller teeth to help with your mustache – so you have one comb but two functions.
 What the comb is made of is of vital importance, as well.
 The wrong material, like plastic, will cause snags, static, and other annoying things.

 We’re assuming that your first comb of the day will come after you’re out of the shower and while your beard is air-drying.
 First, hold your comb with the teeth upward and start from the bottom of your beard.
 The process should begin at your neck and work its way towards the chin cheeks.
 This method separates all the hairs, allowing them to lay naturally against each other.
 It also gives your beard that full, “fluffy” look.